 - Approximately 2500 beads of assorted colors

-*We include an approximately equal number of each color.
+We include an (approximately) equal number of each color.

 What Does It Teach?

+UV Color Changing Beads harness the power of ultraviolet rays to change colors right before your eyes.
 Use the beads to teach kids about the ultraviolet radiation and the care that needs to be taken to prevent the damage it may cause.
 Ultraviolet (UV) light is the invisible radiation that will give you a sunburn and injure your eyes if you're not careful.
 Sunglasses and sunscreens absorb UV photons.
 You can test their protective qualities by using your UV detecting beads.

 - Great Product Review by Andrew

 I use these beads with my 1st graders to talk about sun safety.
 During the testing phase, we discovered that some of the beads started to turn a faint color under a lamp with a 100 watt bulb.
 I thought they only changed colors when exposed to UV light.
 (Posted on 3/24/14)